PHEME – Lie Detector for Social Media

 Barack Obama was not born in the USA!
 Or was he?
 Social networks are rife with lies and deception, half-truths and myths.
 But irrespective of whether a story turns out to be fact or fake, its rapid spread can have unexpected and far-reaching consequences.
 The PHEME project sheds light on the underlying information diffusion processes.

-PHEME Research Project
+PHEME Project Overview

-Rumor Mill 2.0
+Rumour Mill 2.0

 Traditional media channels do no longer act as the sole gatekeepers who select newsworthy events and developments.
-Social media have an increasing influence on information diffusion processes – an ant quickly becomes an elephant, or a sneeze inflates into the threat of a global pandemic.
+Social media have an increasing influence on information diffusion processes.
+An ant quickly becomes an elephant, or a sneeze inflates into the threat of a global pandemic.

 Four ‘Vs’ of Big Data Analysis

-Building upon previous research into the diffusion of information across online media, a combination of text mining and social network analysis will reveal veracity in three consecutive steps: (i) analyze the information contained in the document, (ii) cross-reference extracted facts with trustworthy data sources, and (iii) trace the propagation of information among network nodes.
+Building upon previous research into the diffusion of information across online media, a combination of text mining and social network analysis reveals veracity in three consecutive steps: (i) analyze the information contained in the document, (ii) cross-reference extracted facts with trustworthy data sources, and (iii) trace the propagation of information among network nodes.

 - Climate Science – e.g., filter for the veracity of statements about the causes and impacts of climate change (extending the advanced search capabilities of the Media Watch on Climate Change).

-Dawkins, R. (1976).
+- Dawkins, R. (1976).
 The Selfish Gene.
 Oxford: Oxford University Press.

-Scharl, A., Weichselbraun, A. and Liu, W. (2007).
+- Scharl, A., Weichselbraun, A. and Liu, W. (2007).
 “Tracking and Modelling Information Diffusion across Interactive Online Media“, International Journal of Metadata, Semantics and Ontologies, 2(2): 136-145.